Dark-pion dark matter beyond leading order: unitarized chiral dynamics: Chiral dynamics

 We discuss the chiral unitary method for the elastic scattering of pions.
 An important property of the scattering amplitude, implied by causality, is that it is an analytic function of the complexified kinematic variables, whose singularity structure is constrained by unitarity.
 Then the starting point of the chiral unitary method is to rewrite the optical theorem in Eq.~(\ref{eq:optical theorem}) for the elastic channel, ${\rm Im}\,T_\ell(s) = \rho(s) |T_\ell(s)|^2$, as

 where $\rho(s) =\sqrt{1-4m_\pi^2/s}/16\pi$.
 This implies that the inverse scattering amplitude $T^{-1}_\ell(s)$, regarded as an analytic function of the Mandelstam variable $s$, has a unitarity cut beginning at the threshold $s_{\rm th} = 4m_\pi^2$.
 On the other hand, by crossing symmetry, the unitarity cuts in the $t$- and $u$-channels appear in the $s$-plane as the left-hand (dynamical) cut in the unphysical region.
 Accordingly, the analytic structure of $T_\ell^{-1}(s)$ in the complex $s$-plane is as shown in Fig.~\ref{fig:analytic structure of T inverse}.
-Physical values of the amplitude $T_\ell(s)$ are obtained as boundary values on the physical sheet, $T_\ell(s+i0^+)$; the branch cut of the square root in $\rho(s)$ is taken along the real axis.
+Here, we formally take the branch point of the left-hand cut to be at $s=s_L$, whose explicit location is not relevant for the following discussion.\,\footnote{For completeness, we note that in equal-mass $\pi\pi$ scattering the left-hand branch point is located at $s_L = 0$.
+This branch point originates from the crossed $t$- and $u$-channel thresholds at $t,u \ge 4m_\pi^2$.
+Using $ t=-(s-4m_\pi^2)(1-\cos\theta)/2$, one finds that the condition $t = 4m_\pi^2$ is first satisfied within the integration range $\cos\theta \in [-1,1]$ at $s = 0$.
+The same conclusion follows from the $u$-channel threshold, which yields an identical branch point $s_L=0$.} Physical values of the amplitude $T_\ell(s)$ are obtained as boundary values on the physical sheet, $T_\ell(s+i0^+)$; the branch cut of the square root in $\rho(s)$ is taken along the real axis.
 Hereafter, we always evaluate the physical amplitude with $s$ understood to carry a positive imaginary part, but we do not indicate this explicitly.

 Taking into account this analytic structure of $T_\ell^{-1}(s)$ and applying Cauchy’s integral formula on a circle around the origin, which can be deformed to infinity so that the arc contribution vanishes and only the branch–cut integrals remain (red contour in Fig.~\ref{fig:analytic structure of T inverse}), one can write the following dispersion relation: